Narue-GS/control/README.md

 # Todo:
 - Wave effect on home banner

+# To think:
+- Is the 'type' property intuitive?
+A better option culd be denomination